performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Simple PMDA
 ^^^^^^^^^^^

-simple PMDA pmdaFetch callback simple_init functionThe simple PMDA callback for ``pmdaFetch`` is more complicated because it supports more metrics, some metrics are instantiated with each fetch, and one instance domain is dynamic.
+Fetch callback simple_init functionThe simple PMDA callback for ``pmdaFetch`` is more complicated because it supports more metrics, some metrics are instantiated with each fetch, and one instance domain is dynamic.
 The default ``pmdaFetch`` callback, shown in